 But…what exactly is a mashuga nut?

-Usually made with pecans or almonds, which are chosen for their rich flavor and satisfying crunch, these nuts are taken to the next level with a sweet, crusty coating.
+Usually made with pecans or almonds, chosen for their rich flavor and satisfying crunch, these nuts are taken to the next level with a sweet, crusty coating.
 And for those who like a little excitement, a sprinkle of cayenne pepper adds just the right amount of heat.

 Why make it at home?